-The type of emergency housing or interim accommodation provided varies from council to council and might be a hostel, a refuge, Bed & Breakfast or even a flat owned by a private landlord.
+The type of emergency housing provided varies from council to council and might be a hostel, a refuge, Bed & Breakfast or even a flat owned by a private landlord.

 The emergency housing should be suitable for you and your household.
-When deciding what it suitable, the council should consider the circumstances of you and all members of your household.
-The type of things they should consider include:
+When deciding what it suitable, the council should consider the circumstances of you and all members of your household, including:

 - how long you are likely to be there

 - the condition and size of the accommodation